gbmhunter/blog/content/electronics/circuit-design/esd-protection/protecting-io-lines-from-esd/_index.md

 To add further protection, a TVS diode can be added to the voltage rail, to help clamp the voltage if it starts rising, as shown in the schematic below:

-{{% img src="io-protection-with-steering-diodes-to-rail-and-tvs.png" width="700px" caption="Protecting an IO line from ESD with both steering diodes and a TVS diode." %}}
+{{% figure src="io-protection-with-steering-diodes-to-rail-and-tvs.png" width="700px" caption="Protecting an IO line from ESD with both steering diodes and a TVS diode." %}}

 Some ESD diode arrays incorporate steering diodes and a TVS diode to do just this.
 For example, the Bourns CDDFN10-0506N features 6 steering diode pairs connected to a single TVS.
 It is designed for high-speed signals and presents an input capacitance of only 0.25-0.35pF to the signal line, as well as "feed-through" routing design to minimize impedance changes[^bib-bourns-cddfn10-0506n-ds].
 Another example, shown below, is the SP3012-06UTG ESD diode array from Littelfuse[^bib-littelfuse-sp3012-ds].
 It is designed to protect USB3.0 data lines:

 <div style="display: flex;">
-{{% img src="littelfuse-sp3012-06utg-esd-array-functional-block-diagram.png" width="300px" caption="Functional block diagram for the Littelfuse SP3012-06UTG ESD diode array[^bib-littelfuse-sp3012-ds]." %}}
+{{% figure src="littelfuse-sp3012-06utg-esd-array-functional-block-diagram.png" width="300px" caption="Functional block diagram for the Littelfuse SP3012-06UTG ESD diode array[^bib-littelfuse-sp3012-ds]." %}}
-{{% img src="littelfuse-sp3012-06utg-esd-array-usb30-application-example.png" width="300px" caption="Using the Littelfuse SP3012-06UTG to protect data lines on USB3.0[^bib-littelfuse-sp3012-ds]." %}}
+{{% figure src="littelfuse-sp3012-06utg-esd-array-usb30-application-example.png" width="300px" caption="Using the Littelfuse SP3012-06UTG to protect data lines on USB3.0[^bib-littelfuse-sp3012-ds]." %}}
 </div>

 {{% note %}}